General information & International companies in the Netherlands

-International companies such as Shell, Phillips, Heineken, Unilever, KLM, ING, Tom Tom and BAAN are not only founded by Dutch but also headquartered in the Netherlands.
-To check the largest 500 Dutch corporations press here.
+International companies such as Shell, Phillips, Heineken, Unilever, KLM, ING, Tom Tom and BAAN were not only founded by Dutch people but are also headquartered in the Netherlands.

 Why do international companies choose the Netherlands to set up their offices / European headquarters?
-Well, the answer is very straightforward: the country offers a very open, multicultural, business-oriented environment and can proudly boast having one of the most stable economies in Europe.
+Well, the answer is very straightforward: the Dutch working environment is very open, multicultural and business-oriented, and the country can proudly boast one of the most stable economies in Europe.

-Besides, the abundance of multi-skilled expatriates, a corporate taxation system that offers great economic incentives and the country's neuralgic geographic location have established the Netherlands as an ideal destination for practically any industry.
+Also, an abundance of multi-skilled expatriates, a corporate taxation system that offers great economic incentives and the country's nerve-centre geographic location have established the Netherlands as an ideal destination for many industries.

-Finally, one might think that most firms are concentrated in the main industrial cities like Amsterdam and Rotterdam.
-This is not always true; working in the Netherlands often entails commuting to / from work each day, since loads of companies are situated in city suburbs or in specific districts.
-Nevertheless, this may not necessarily be disincentive since travel distances are not that long and transportation is extremely reliable, accessible and easy to use.
+Finally, one might think that most firms are concentrated in the main industrial cities of Amsterdam and Rotterdam.
+This is not always true.
+Lots of companies are situated in city suburbs or in specific regions, which means working in the Netherlands often entails commuting to and from work each day.
+Nevertheless, this rarely proves a great disincentive, as travel distances are not that long and transportation is extremely reliable, accessible and easy to use.